Why has the bill increased for 2019-20?

 If you don’t have access to the internet at home for web and email, our libraries and one stop shops will be able to help you access a computer.

 How can I change to paperless billing?

-To view your Council Tax bill online, sign up for an account and register for paperless billing.
+To receive your Council Tax bill electronically, you can to create an online account and register for paperless billing.